-There is essentially no agricultural impact from the East Alternative during construction and operation, except for the tower footprints themselves, which would cause a long-term decrease in revenue (under all but East Option 1), with a present value of about \$5,300, by permanently eliminating landowners' ability to produce crops within the tower footprints (see Table 11-10).
+Operation of the East Alternative would cause a long-term decrease in revenue, with a present value of about \$287,200, by permanently eliminating landowners' ability to produce crops within the tower footprints (see Table 11-10).
+The decrease would be larger with East Option 1, and unchanged with East Options 2 and 3.
+Landowners may not grow crops over 4 feet or crops requiring support structures within the entire right-of-way.
+Assuming landowners stop growing these crops in the right-of-way, the East Option would not cause an additional long-term decrease in revenue (see Table 11-10).
 The long-term decrease would be small, relative to the annual value of agricultural production in Cowlitz, Clark, and Multnomah counties.
 The decrease could be proportionally more significant for an individual landowner.
 The change in agricultural production likely would have no impact on regional prices for agricultural products.
 At the local level, impacts could be low-to-moderate if local prices for a particular product are affected by limited supply.

-During construction, the East Alternative would cause a short-term increase of about \$1,887,000 (see Table 11-11) in revenue derived from timber production on private land by triggering harvest of existing mature timber stock on lands that would be cleared for the project.
+During construction, the East Alternative would cause a short-term increase of about \$3,580,557 (see Table 11-11) in revenue derived from timber production on private and public land owned by local governments (City of Camas) by triggering harvest of existing mature timber stock on lands that would be cleared for the project.
 The increase would be smaller under each of the options.
 Some of the increase would be offset if timberland managers decide to reduce harvest on other lands.
-If the value of the trees that may be harvested because they could interfere with construction or operation outside of the right-of-way is included in the total, the increase would be about 17 percent greater than shown in Table 11-11 for the East Alternative and options (see Section 11.2.2.7, Private Timber Production, for assumptions).
-Over the life of the project, the increase for each individual landowner could be greater or less than the total increase.
-The East Alternative would cause a long-term decrease in revenue, with a net present value of about \$5,241,000 (see Table 11-12), from forgone future timber harvests on the cleared lands.
+The East Alternative would cause a long-term decrease in revenue, with a net present value of about \$9,672,304 (see Table 11-12), from forgone future timber harvests on the cleared lands.
 The decrease would be smaller under each of the options.
+The impact would be slightly greater than the values calculated here if BPA continues to clear danger trees, or for temporary access roads, staging areas, helicopter fly yards, and pulling and tensioning sites.
+The actual impact could be greater or less than the total increase calculated here, depending on how actual conditions on the ground deviate from average and assumed conditions (see Section 11.2.2.7, Private and Non-WDNR Public Timber Production, for assumptions).
 The change in timber production likely would have no impact on market prices for timber.